KronicDeth/intellij-elixir/README.md

    ![Project SDK](/screenshots/features/project/SDK.png?raw=true "Project SDK")
 4. Select a Project SDK directory by clicking Configure.
-5. The plugin will automatically find the newest version of Elixir installed. (**NOTE: SDK detection only works for homebrew installs on OSX.
+5. The plugin will automatically find the newest version of Elixir installed. (**NOTE: SDK detection only works for Linux, homebrew installs on OSX, and Windows.
 [Open an issue](https://github.com/KronicDeth/intellij-elixir/issues) with information about Elixir install locations on your operating system and package manager to have SDK detection added for it.**)
 6. If the automatic detection doesn't find your Elixir SDK or you want to use an older version, manually select select the directory above the `bin` directory containing `elixir`, `elixirc`, `iex`, and `mix`.
 7. Click Next after you select SDK name from the Project SDK list.